-In the data hub architecture, data from many operational and analytic sources is acquired through replication and/or publish-and-subscribe interfaces.
+In the data hub architecture, data from many operational and analytic sources is acquired through replication and/or publish-and-subscribe interfaces (read about pub/sub messaging pattern in our explainer.).
 As data changes occur, replication uses changed data capture (CDC) to continuously populate the hub, while publish-and-subscribe allows the hub to subscribe to messages published by data sources.
 EDH data-centric storage architecture enables executing applications where the data resides.

 So what are the benefits of EDH over traditional data consolidation?
 Let’s have a closer look.

 Easy connection of new data sources.
-Contrarily to DW that lacks flexibility, modern EDH can connect multiple systems on the fly, integrating the diverse data types.
+Contrary to DW that lacks flexibility, modern EDH can connect multiple systems on the fly, integrating diverse data types.

 Up-to-date data.
 Outdated data can be an issue with a DW, but EDH overcomes it, presenting fresh data ready for analysis right after capturing it.

 Tools.
 EDH offers powerful tools for processing and analyzing data.